-When you think about link building strategies, guest posts and links from third-party sites are what most people will associate with.
+When you think of link building strategies, most people will associate with guest posts and links from third-party sites.
 This is a popular belief, and it is unlikely to change in the near future.

 Internal links are an important component of any SEO strategy.
 There are many benefits to internal link building, such as increased website authority, usability and web page connections, user experiences, and in some cases, search engine optimization rankings.

-Internal linking refers to the process of linking websites located within the same domain.
+Internal linking refers to linking websites within the same domain.
 Most websites have internal links.
-These can be found in the footer, sidebar, menu bars, and various articles on your website.
+These can be found in your website’s footer, sidebar, menu bars, and various articles.

-If a website has more than one page, it is imperative that internal linking be used.
-There are two types of internal links you should be aware of: context-sensitive and navigational.
+If a website has more than one page, it is imperative to use internal linking.
+You should be aware of two types of internal links: context-sensitive and navigational.

-These are the links that are embedded within your blog or website content.
-Including a clear, obvious, contextual link within your website with natural anchor text may be useful to demonstrate the site’s relevance and pass the PageRank if the source was deemed to be authoritative.
+Contextual links are a type of internal link.
+Including a clear, obvious, contextual link with natural anchor text may be useful to demonstrate the site’s relevance and pass the PageRank if the source is deemed to be authoritative.

 Similar to backlinks, internal links can transmit link juice and helps Google determine which page contains more useful information.
 Additionally, they aid Google in indexing, discovering, and understanding all pages on your site.